dynamsoft-docs/barcode-reader-docs-js/programming/javascript/faq/general-troubleshooting-steps-for-decode-failure.md

 Generally, with some quick setting changes with our APIs, Dynamsoft Barcode Reader JavaScript SDK is able to deliver great performance in your unique use case.

 ## Step1
 1. The first thing to try is the [JavaScript online demo](https://demo.dynamsoft.com/barcode-reader-js/).
 If the barcode is not being picked up under normal settings, let's try out some different settings.
 On the left-hand side, under "Scan Settings", you can try the "Balance" or "Best Coverage" scan modes as alternatives.
-Going from best speed (least coverage) to best coverage (worst speed), you can pick a `mode`.
+Going from best speed (least coverage) to best coverage (worst speed), you can pick a `mode` as you like.

       ![Best coverage](../assets/best_coverage.jpg)